G0rg0ne/FastConvolution/README.md

 ## Usage

-The main program demonstrates the use of the integral image and box blur filter on a randomly generated grayscale image.
+The main program demonstrates the u se of the integral image and box blur filter on a randomly generated grayscale image.
 The dimensions of the image and the blur radius can be adjusted in the `main` function.

 ## Requirements